 RotaCare’s Board of Directors is made up of Rotarians, community activists, clinic administrators and medical professionals.
 Our Board of Directors is directly responsible to state licensing agencies for the provision of quality medical care and provides legal governance for the clinics.
-Additionally, each RotaCare clinic has an Advisory Council that supports the clinic’s efforts and is accountable to the RotaCare Bay Area, Inc. Board of Directors.
+Additionally, each RotaCare clinic has an Advisory Councils that supports the clinic's efforts and is accountable to the RotaCare Bay Area, Inc. Board of Directors.

 Greetings from the CEO

 Having been with RotaCare Bay Area, Inc. for two months now, it has been my pleasure to meet many of you and to visit many of the clinics.
 Already, it is apparent how fortunate we are to have such a vibrant and inspiring group of volunteers and staff providing our critical services.
 I commend you in your extraordinary efforts and am very pleased to have joined the team.

 Here are some of the great things that have happened this quarter at RotaCare, but before that you need to understand the changing dynamics we face at RotaCare due to the Affordable Care Act (ACA).
 As you know, the United States has a rich and successful history of progress based on its expanding influx of immigrant labor.
 From a public health standpoint, we cannot afford to marginalize the medical needs of this sector of our workforce.
 Additionally, we need to support those members of our community that are economically stressed and are therefore without access to the medical care they need.
 The health of all these sectors of our population directly affects our national health.
 While our health has been traditionally measured by the cumulative disease burden of our population, it is time to reassess our national health and measure it by access to care.